paulrayes/gaze-cli/README.md

     $ gaze --help
     Usage: gaze <command> <pattern> ...

-    If present, the string $path in <command> will be replaced by the full path to the file that changed.
+    If present, the string $path, $dirname or $basename in <command> will be replaced by the full path, the directory path or the file basename to the file that changed.

     Options: